MMR Titer Test FAQ

 MMR Titer - More Information

 The MMR titer, sometimes known as an MMR immunity test, MMR test, MMR blood test and an MMR lab test, measures MMR blood IgG antibody levels to check for MMR immunity.

 MMR is an acronym that represents three different types of contagious infections - measles, mumps and rubella.
 While caused by separate types of infectious agents, these three infectious are typically lumped together because they are preventatively managed with the single MMR vaccine.
 Because they are commonly encountered in healthcare and school settings, proof of MMR immunity through the MMR blood titer test or documentation of MMR vaccination is frequently required by schools and healthcare organizations.
 The MMR titer is frequently ordered with the hepatitis B titer and the varicella titer, all of which are part of the immunization titer panel.
 When people also need tuberculosis screening, the QuantiFERON test is often added as well.

 The MMR titer is used to check for MMR immunity through measuring immunoglobulin G (IgG) blood antibody levels that protect against the three types of infections.
 The most common reason that someone might already have MMR immunity is because they previously received the MMR vaccine series.
 The MMR vaccine series is routinely given to children in the United States and in many other places.
 The MMR vaccine is a weakened live virus vaccine that gives the recipient a very mild case of each infection.
-In doing so, the immune system "learns" what measles, mumps and rubella infections look like and generates memories of them that usually lead to MMR immunity.
-If one is exposed to measles, mumps or rubella after a successful MMR immunization series, the body can mount an effective IgG antibody response that immediately clears out the infection.
+In doing so, the immune system "learns" what MMR infections look like and generates memories of them that usually lead to MMR immunity.
+If one is exposed to a covered pathogen after a successful MMR immunization series, the body can mount an effective IgG antibody response that immediately clears out the infection.
 For many people, receiving the MMR vaccine series can confer lifelong immunity which can be measured by performing and MMR titer antibody blood test.
 Various factors influence what type of MMR antibody immune response is seen after vaccination.
 Additionally, the stability of MMR titer levels over time can vary from person to person.